 Issue Potential cause Potential solution No sound Is the hearing aid turned on?
-Turn it on.See "Turning your hearing aids on and off", page 15.
+Turn it on.See "Turning your hearing aids on and off", page 18.
 Is there a battery in the hearing aid?
 Insert a new battery.
 Is the battery still good?
 Replace with a new one.
 Is your ear full of wax?
-Visit your physician.
-Sound is distorted or weak?
-Did your hearing aid get moist?
-Use a desiccant (drying kit).
+Visit your doctor.
+Is sound distorted or Did your hearing aid get damp?
+Use a desiccant (drying kit). weak?
 Is the battery dirty?
 Clean it or replace it with a new one.
 The battery is dead Replace it with a new one.
-Battery drains very quickly Did you leave your hearing aid turned on for long periods of time?
-Always switch off your hearing aids when you are not using them, e.g. during the night.
+Battery runs out very quickly Did you leave your hearing aid turned on for long periods of time?
+Always switch off your hearing aids when you are not using them (e.g., during the night).
 Is the battery old?
 Check the date on the battery pack.